What shapes the loss landscape of self-supervised learning?: Introduction

 \section{Introduction}

 Self-supervised learning (SSL) methods have achieved remarkable success in learning good representations without labeled data \citep{chen2020big}.
-Loss functions used in such SSL techniques promote representational similarity between pairs of related samples while using explicit penalties \citep{chen2020simple, moco, haochen2021provable, zbontar2021barlow, swav} or asymmetric dynamics \citep{dino, byol, simsiam} to ensure that the distance between unrelated samples remains large.
-In practice, however, SSL training often experiences the failure mode of \emph{dimensional collapse} \citep{jing2021understanding, sslnocontrast, pokle2022contrasting}, where the learned representation spans a low dimensional subspace of the overall available space.
+Loss functions used in such SSL techniques promote representational similarity between pairs of related samples while using explicit penalties \citep{chen2020simple, moco, zbontar2021barlow, swav} or asymmetric dynamics \citep{dino, byol, simsiam} to ensure that the distance between unrelated samples remains large.
+In practice, however, SSL training often experiences the phenomenon of \emph{dimensional collapse} \citep{jing2021understanding, sslnocontrast, pokle2022contrasting}, where the learned representation spans a low dimensional subspace of the overall available space.
 In the extreme case, this failure mode instantiates as a \emph{complete collapse}, where the learned representation becomes zero-rank, and no informative features can be extracted.

 Prior work has primarily positioned such collapses in SSL as enemies of learning, arguing that they can negatively impact downstream task performance \citep{zbontar2021barlow, jing2021understanding, bardes2021vicreg}.
-However, recent work by \cite{cosentino2022toward} empirically demonstrates otherwise: learning informative representations can require collapses to be emergent.
+However, recent work by \cite{cosentino2022toward} empirically demonstrates otherwise: quality of representations can be improved when there is a degree of collapse.
 These conflicting results indicate that despite extensive empirical explorations, a gap remains in our understanding of the collapse phenomenon in SSL training.
 We argue that this gap is due to the lack of a theoretical framework to analyze the mechanisms promoting collapsed representations.
 We aim to close this gap by carefully studying the loss landscapes of SSL.